telenordigital/connect-android-sdk/README.md

 ```

 #### Customising native loading screen
-One can customise the native loading screen that is shown before the WebView has finished loading when the Chrome Custom Tab isn't used
+One can customise the native loading screen that is shown before the WebView has finished loading
-in the following way:
+when the Chrome Custom Tab feature isn't used in the following way:

 ```java
 @Override